YangSophiaXiao/Yang.Sophia.Xiao.github.io/_pages/about.md

 Miscellaneous
 ======

-During my leisure time, I love to explore all the tiny beauties in daily life - music, cuisine, and traveling.
-Up till now I have been to 20 different countries and there are still way more nice wonderful world wait me to explore.
-I love to play and do outdoor sports with my cool dog whose name is Marco van Delft, and I love vocal music which could always heal me from all the stresses.
-I enjoy a lot of making Chinese cuisine for my friends and families and spreading Chinese traditonal food cultrue to the world!
+In my leisure time, I enjoy discovering the small joys of daily life—whether it’s through music, cuisine, or traveling.
+So far, I’ve visited 20 different countries, and there’s still so much of this beautiful world waiting for me to explore.
+I also love spending time outdoors and playing sports with my amazing dog, Marco van Delft.
+Vocal music is another passion of mine; it has a special way of helping me unwind and heal from stress.
+Additionally, I take great pleasure in cooking Chinese dishes for my friends and family, sharing the rich traditions of Chinese cuisine with the world!